bbc/peaks.js/README.md

 ### `instance.zoom.setZoom(index)`

-Sets the zoom level to the element in the `options.zoomLevels` array at index `index`.
+Changes the zoom level of the zoomable waveform view to the element in the `options.zoomLevels` array at index `index`.

 ```js
 const instance = Peaks.init({ ..., zoomLevels: [512, 1024, 2048, 4096] });

 instance.zoom.setZoom(3); // zoom level is now 4096
 ```

+See also [view.setZoom()](#viewsetzoomoptions), which offers a more flexible way of setting the zoom level.

 ### `instance.zoom.getZoom()`